rakia-tsouri/student-management-webesite/README.md

 ##  Project Description

-A simple web application built with **PHP** for managing students and sections, including:
+A  web application built with **PHP** for managing students and sections, including:
 - User authentication
 - Role-based access control (Admin and Regular User)
 - Dashboard for managing students and sections